randoop/randoop/README.md

   * `test` - source for JUnit tests of Randoop
   * `testInput` - source for libraries used in Randoop testing

-The source directories follow the conventions of the Gradle Java plugin, where each directory has a *java* subdirectory containing Java source, and, in some cases, a *resources* subdirectory containing other files.
+The source directories follow the conventions of the Gradle Java plugin.
+Each directory has a `java/` subdirectory containing Java source and possibly a `resources/` subdirectory containing other files.